thomashope/thomashope_xyz/src/2025/plumber/index.md

-title: My Plumber Cheats on Call of Duty
+title: My Plumber Cheats in Call of Duty
-description: He uses a controller mod, only to help him aim.
+description: He uses a modded controller but only to help him aim.
 date: 2025-08-28
+image: /2025/plumber/scales.png
 published: true
 featured: true

+# My Plumber Cheats in Call of Duty

 Some time last year a plumber came to fix a radiator in my flat.